ahmedsherif/ahmedsherif.github.io/_posts/2024-07-02-crypto-attack-jenkins.md

 Considering a different encoding might change the replacement bytes, I wondered if it was a sequence or just one byte.

-I set up several Jenkins instances with different environments, reading the binary files to spot patterns.
+I set up several Jenkins instances with different environments and encoding, reading the binary files to spot patterns.
 I suspected the replacement byte could be a single byte.

 Using this one-liner, I checked for the most repeated byte, identifying `0x3f` as a potential replacement byte